Safeguarding children and young people policy

 All collection, recording and consideration of personal information will be done in a way that respects the privacy of the individuals involved, unless there is a risk to someone’s safety.
 Make-A-Wish Australia has safeguards and practices in place to ensure any personal information is protected from loss or misuse.

-Make-A-Wish Australia will only disclose information to inform third parties as authorised or required by law, including the relevant state/territory child protection authority and police department.
+Make-A-Wish Australia will only disclose information to inform third parties as authorised or required by law, including the relevant state/territory regulatory authority and police department.

 Everyone is entitled to know how their personal information is handled, what will be done with it, and who will be able to access it.
 Please refer to Make-A-Wish Australia’s Privacy Policy for more information.